What Is Breast Reconstruction Surgery

 In some cases, such as intermediate or advanced breast cancer, Dr. Beran might suggest delayed reconstruction to allow time for the cancer to be controlled.
 Another reason to advise delayed reconstruction might be that some patients need time to think through their options thoroughly.

 Once you have chosen to have breast reconstruction, you should decide whether you want your breast to be replaced with an implant or autologous tissue flap (your own body tissue).
-Each option has its own pros and cons and must be weighed by each individual according to her particular situation.
+Each option has its own pros and cons and must be weighed by each individual woman according to her particular situation.

 Autologous Tissue Flap Reconstruction